How to adjust to the clocks going back

 On Sunday morning, when the time change is fresh, get a good dose of bright light.
 Head outside to soak in the sunshine for a few minutes or take a short walk, which may help your body "wake up".

 Bright idea: Cloudy outside?
 No worries — just use a Philips Hue White Starter kit to get warm, bright light at any moment of the day.
-With a Starter kit, you can even set a Wake-up routine that turns on your selected light at a specific time in the morning.
+With a Starter kit, you can even set a Wake-up automation that turns on your selected light at a specific time in the morning.

 Set your outdoor lights to go on earlier